-- Vendors who wish to sell alcoholic products should verify their ability to do so by contacting the New York State Liquor Authority (SLA). - Vendors should also ensure that they are operating in compliance with local codes concerning sale of alcoholic beverages.
+Vendors who wish to sell products above 0.5% alcohol should verify their ability to do so by contacting SLA.
+Vendors should also ensure that they are operating in compliance with local codes concerning sale of alcoholic beverages.

 Hemp (not including flowers)